inigo/octopusviz/README.md

 octopus-energyviz retrieves gas and electricity usage from Octopus Energy.
+Ideally, it would help with "energy disaggregation".

 ### Usage